moondance-labs/tanssi-docs/builders/index.md

 -   Steps to Take After Deployment

-    Once your appchain is live, follow these steps to ensure smooth and ongoing operations:
+    Once your tanssi-powered network is live, follow these steps to ensure smooth and ongoing operations:

     [:octicons-arrow-right-24: Pay for block production services](/builders/manage/dapp/services-payment/)